 Leaseholder consultation explained

-We have a duty to consult leaseholders on our proposed works prior to entering into an agreement with a contractor.
+We have a duty to consult leaseholders on our proposed works before entering into an agreement with a contractor.
 This legal obligation is set out in the Landlord & Tenant Act 1985 and has now been revised in Section 151 of the Commonhold and Leasehold Reform Act 2002 that became effective on 31st October 2003.
 The reference to Section 20 in the Landlord and Tenant Act 1985 is retained.

 Qualifying Works